-3.5.5.
+3.6.5.
 Academic Component

 - (a) The Academic Component is a learning activity that complements and extends the learning content of GPEP. (also refer Appendix 2).
-It is completed during GPEP Year 2 and Year 3 and requires: - Completion of postgraduate papers from an approved provider; or - A research project completed as part of an approved research component; or - A te reo course delivered by an approved provider that is a minimum of 15 credits - (b) Successful completion of the academic component counts towards the final summative results of GPEP. - (c) Registrars that have completed a postgraduate certificate or diploma or higher qualification prior to entering GPEP may apply through RPL, to have this qualification recognised for exemption from the academic component requirement. - (d) Registrars on the dual training programme are required to successfully complete each of the academic component modules specified in the DRHM Fellowship Pathway Regulations.
-This fulfils the requirement for an academic component (refer section 3.5.5 (a)).
+It is a summative assessment requirement that is completed during GPEP Year 2 and Year 3 and requires: - Completion of postgraduate papers from an approved provider; or - A research project completed as part of an approved research component; or - A te reo course delivered by an approved provider that is a minimum of 15 credits - (b) Successful completion of the academic component counts towards the final summative results of GPEP. - (c) Registrars that have completed a postgraduate certificate or diploma or higher qualification prior to entering GPEP may apply through RPL, to have this qualification recognised for exemption from the academic component requirement.